 So food is critical, but the food was the same food.
 This means that when they eat women extract from their food different proportions of things that regulate urine pH.
 It is biology, not what they eat, that matters.

 What food has that can make urine alkaline is alkali, substances that pose an alkaline load on the body.
 The kidneys respond to that load by removing the extra alkali, and in the process make the urine more alkaline.

-So this one graph, showing the sex difference in pH from eating the same food, tells us that women extract alkali from that food.
+So this one graph, showing the sex difference in pH from eating the same food, tells us that women extract more alkali from their food than men do.
 It is true that the resulting alkaline urine pH predisposes women to calcium phosphate stones.
 But it is equally true that the extra alkali may be highly beneficial.

 What are Alkali?